seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 type-systems to be used, as long as there is a module written for the target debugger to interpret the information.

-To provide basic functionality, the LLVM debugger does have to make some assumptions about the source-level language being debugged, though it keeps these to a minimum.
-The only common features that the LLVM debugger assumes exist are `source files <LangRef.html#difile>`_, and `program objects
+To provide basic functionality, the LLVM37 debugger does have to make some assumptions about the source-level language being debugged, though it keeps these to a minimum.
+The only common features that the LLVM37 debugger assumes exist are `source files <LangRef.html#difile>`_, and `program objects
 <LangRef.html#diglobalvariable>`_.
 These abstract objects are used by a
 debugger to form stack traces, show information about local variables, etc.